-Apurimac Iron Project (Peru)
+Apurimac Iron Ore Project (Peru)

-The Peru Government funded international study consortium has selected the preferred route for the Andahuaylas Railway, which aligns with Strike's previous railway study and would directly link Strike's Apurimac Iron Ore Project directly to a multi-user port.
-The Company continues to investigate opportunities to generate near term cashflow and value from its Peru iron ore assets, to take advantage of current high iron ore prices.
+Momentum continues to build in Peru in support of the proposed Peru Government sponsored Andahuaylas Railway, which would directly link Strike's Apurimac Iron Ore Project to a multi-user port.
+The Company continues to investigate opportunities to generate near term cashflow and value from its Peru iron ore assets.
+In this regard, Strike has been actively working with local artisanal miners to produce stockpiles of high-grade iron ore for potential export as direct shipping ore (DSO) from Peru, taking advantage of current high iron ore prices.